LuigiSciarretta/table-migration-bigquery/README.md

-# 📌 **On prem Table migration on BigQuery**
+# 📌 On-Prem Table Migration to BigQuery

-This project houses the on premises table migration tool on BigQuery written in Python.
+This project contains a tool for migrating on-premises tables to BigQuery, written in Python.
-In particolar, the actual modules allow to migrate table (DDL) from Postgres and Mysql on Biguqery.
+In particular, the current modules allow the migration of table DDLs from PostgreSQL and MySQL to BigQuery.

-# 🚀 **Features**
+# 🚀 Features

-✔️ Onprem Extraction - extraction of DDL on Prem from a database configuration json file
+✔️ On-Prem Extraction - Extracts DDLs from an on-premises database using a configuration JSON file.

-✔️ GCP Interaction for SQL Translation - GCP interaction with API for SQL Translation
+✔️ GCP SQL Translation - Interacts with Google Cloud APIs to translate SQL queries.

-✔️ Deploy DDL on Big - Tables deploy after pon BigQuery after the translation
+✔️ DDL Deployment on BigQuery - Deploys translated tables to BigQuery.

-# 🛠️ **Technologies used**
+# 🛠️ Technologies Used

 [✔️] Language: Python / SQL

-[✔️] Database: PostgreSQL / MySQL
+[✔️] Databases: PostgreSQL / MySQL

-# 📦 **Installing**
+# 📦 **Installation**

     # Clone repo
     git clone https://github.com/LuigiSciarretta/table-migration-bigquery.git